Emanuele Iannone

 In September 2020, I earned an M.Sc.
 Degree in Computer Science at the University of Salerno, defending a thesis on Automated Exploit Generation of Known Java API vulnerabilities advised by Prof. F. Palomba and Prof. A. De Lucia (110/110 cum laude).
 Two years earlier, In July 2018, I earned an B.Sc.
 Degree in Computer Science at the University of Salerno, defending a thesis on Automated Refactoring of Android-specific Energy Smells advised by Prof. A. De Lucia (110/110 cum laude).

 I am 100% Salernitan.
-I was born in Salerno, grew up there, and attended school there.
+I was born in Salerno, grew up there, and want to school there.
 I am a proud millennial, born in 1996.
 I have always been fond of video games, especially role-playing games (RPG), and I used to play them for hours each day.
-But since my professional life has given me new perspectives, I have had to change my habits and switch to more flexible hobbies: anime and TV series.
-My favorite video game series are Final Fantasy and Pokémon, and I am a great fan of Attack on Titan and Jojo’s Bizzare Adventures TV show.
+But since my professional life has given me new perspectives, I have had to change my habits and switch to more flexible hobbies, though sometimes I go back doing some retro gaming (nostalgia kicks in).

 Contact me at: <first-name>.<last-name>@tuhh.de